 - Poor in: phosphorous.

-- Wheat, rice, maize, sugarcane, pulses, oilseed etc are cultivated mainly.
+- Wheat, rice, maize, sugarcane, pulses, oilseed, etc. are cultivated mainly.

 Red soil:

-- Seen mainly in low rainfall area.
+- Seen mainly in low-rainfall areas.

 - Also known as Omnibus group.